cchudzicki-ocw-testing/11.255-spring-2021/content/pages/syllabus.md

 ### Negotiating Partner Feedback

 Each student will be paired up at the beginning of the semester.
-After each RPS exercise, each student will provide a one to two paragraph feedback (or a set of comments and suggestions) to her/his partner via email and copy Lidia (lcano@mit.edu).
+After each RPS exercise, each student will provide a one-to-two-paragraph feedback (or a set of comments and suggestions) to her/his partner via email and copy Lidia.

 ### Guidelines for Scenario Leaders

 Scenario leaders are responsible for preparing a 1-2 page (single spaced) framing memo in advance of their assigned scenario.
 This memo is to be uploaded to canvas one day before class the scenario will be discussed.
 The memo should clearly express the leader's ideas and approach to the scenario and serve as a template for facilitating a small group discussion.
 Drawing on the readings and class lectures, the small groups should analyze the scenario together.
 Scenario leaders should help the group:

 \- Identify the choices that the stakeholders in the scenario must make;
 \- Determine which principles the stakeholders should (or might) rely on in making these choices;
 \- Identify what negotiation or consensus building strategies the stakeholders might pursue, based on their priorities;
 \- Assess potential problems that the stakeholders may encounter.

 Through the exchange of perspectives on these issues, students will have an opportunity to think hard about their personal theories of practice, improve their ability to analyze negotiation and dispute resolution  situations, and craft appropriate negotiation strategies.